-A watermark in an image is a clear sign that the image is copyrighted.
-Often, the watermark will contain text that indicates the name or company to whom the image belongs: Do some Googling and find out.
+A watermark on an image is a clear sign that the image is copyrighted.
+Often, the watermark will contain text that indicates the name or company to whom the image belongs: do some googling and find out.

 3. Check the image’s metadata